 Director of Privacy, GSMA

-Click here for the complete list of the 2015-2016 members of the Privacy Advisory Group.
+For a list of the 2015-2016 members of the Privacy Advisory Group, click here.

-For more information on Global Pulse's principles and activities on privacy and data protection, or about the Data Privacy Advisory Group please direct your inquiries to email@example.com.
+For more information on Global Pulse’s data privacy and data protection guidelines and activities, or to find out more about the Data Privacy Advisory Group, please contact firstname.lastname@example.org.